theninthsky/client-side-rendering/README.md

 }
 ```

+_Note that this may unnecessarily load the API server._

 ### Revalidating Active Apps

-Some users leave the app open for extended periods of time, so another thing we can do is revalidate the app while it is running:
+Some users leave the app open for extended periods of time, so another thing we can do is revalidate (download new assets of) the app while it is running:

 _[service-worker-registration.ts](src/utils/service-worker-registration.ts)_